vrenkens/nabu/README.md

 ####Creating the classifier

-The classifier is the core of the model.
+The classifier is the core of the model, and can be either an asr or a language model.
 The general Classifier class is defined in nabu/neuralnetworks/classifiers/classifier.py.
 To create your own classifier create a class in nabu/neuralnetworks/classifiers/ that inherits from Classifier and overwrite the \__call\__ method.
 This method takes the following inputs:

-- inputs: the inputs to the neural network, this is a [batch_size x max_input_length x feature_dim] tensor
+- inputs: the inputs to the neural network, this is a [batch_size x max_input_length x feature_dim] tensor.
+If the classifier is a language model the feature_dim will be 1
 - input_seq_length: The sequence lengths of the input utterances, this is a [batch_size] vector
 - targets: the targets to the neural network, this is a